jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   <a title="By Terendo (Own work) [Public domain], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File%3AHyper-V.png"><img width="256" alt="Hyper-V" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/06/Hyper-V.png/256px-Hyper-V.png"/></a>

   When dealing with virtualization you are functionally running multiple operating systems at one time.
-Technically this is not possible as only one oeprating sysetm can have control at a time - so how can a hyper-visor make this work?
+Technically this is not possible as only one oeprating sysetm can have control at a time - so how can a hypervisor make this work?

    Insert screen shot of system running Windows and also with Ubuntu and Fedora up and running with task manager